toddnestor/mazerace/README.md

 ### Best First Search

-  In a Best First Search, after processing the starting node it searches the store to find the node closest to the target and uses that one to process next.
+  In a Best First Search it always chooses the node from the store closest to the target to process next so that it can increase it's chances of getting there sooner.
+This can be implemented multiple ways, but is commonly done with a Priority Queue using a Heap, which is how I have done it in Maze Race.

+  Using the Priority Queue we get a time complexity of O(log n) for both inserting new nodes to the store and grabbing the next node to process.
+Another way to implement this would be to loop over the entire store whenever grabbing the next node to process and calculating which is closest to the target.
+That would give you a time complexity of O(1) for inserting nodes, but O(n) for grabbing the next node to process.

   When solving a maze the closest to the target is in terms of distance, so that is calculated using the Pythagorean Theorem ( a^2 + b^2 = c^2 ), but solved for c, so c = √(a^2 + b^2).

   a and b are calculated by squaring the difference of the corresponding x and y coordinates of the square being checked and the target.